tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 My research into static analysis is related to my research on automated programming, automated refactoring and automated test generator.
 The main goal is to produce a piece of software that will be able to reason as a programmer would reason about a program in his head.

 ### Automating Software Testing Using Program Analysis (2016-10)
-Patrice Godefroid
+Patrice Godefroid, Peli de Halleux, Aditya Nori, Sriram Rajamani, Wolfram Schulte, Nikolai Tillmann, Michael Y. Levin

 ### Software Testing: A Craftsman's Approach (2016-10 - 2016-11)
 Paul Jorgensen

 ### Advanced Symbolic Analysis for Compilers (2016-10 - 2016-11)
-Thomas Fahringer
+Thomas Fahringer, Bernhard Scholz

 ### Principles of Program Analysis (2016-10 - 2016-12)
-Flemming Nielson
+Flemming Nielson, Hanne R. Nielson, Chris Hankin

 ### Programming the Semantic Web (2017-01)
-Toby Segaran
+Toby Segaran, Colin Evans, Jamie Taylor

 ### Deep Learning (2017-02 - ?)
-Ian Goodfellow
+Ian Goodfellow, Yoshua Bengio, Aaron Courville

 ### Reinforcement Learning (2017-02 - 2017-03)
 David Silver

 ### A Framework for Searching for General Artificial Intelligence (2017-02)
-Marek Rosa
+Marek Rosa, Jan Feyereisl, The GoodAI Collective

 ### Curriculum Learning (2017-04)
 Yoshua Bengio, Jérôme Louradour, Ronan Collobert, Jason Weston